 The FSF has been giving advice to football fans for years, and have heard all the possible questions you could ask: Will I get a banning order?
 Can you help me after an arrest at football?
 Can I contest a stadium ban?
 Where can I find football-related legal advice?
 How can I make a complaint about matchday football policing or stewarding?

-- Deighton Pierce Glynn - solicitors who regularly work with the FSF defending the rights of football fans.
-Read their advice on what you can do if you feel you have been treated badly by police and/or stewards - download as PDF or Word document).
+You can read their advice on what you can do if you feel you have been treated badly by police and/or stewards (download as PDF or Word document).
 Please contact the FSF in the first instance (see contacts below).